dchudz/predcomps/notes/large-N-limit.md

-## Large N Limit
+## Large $N$ Limit

-As we get more data, it would be nice if the APC we compute tends toward the right answer, equation (2) of Gelman 2007.
-I don't care about asymptotics as much as some people, but if we don't get the right answer in the limit, that's at least a clue that we might not be doing as well as we can for smaller N. This note shows that unless we adjust the Weights Weighting function as we get more data, we won't have that nice property.
+As we get more data, it would be nice if the APC we compute tends toward the right answer, equation (2) of [Gelman and Pardoe 2007](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9531.2007.00181.x/abstract).
+I don't care about asymptotics as much as some people, but if we don't get the right answer in the limit, that's at least a clue that we might not be doing as well as we can for smaller $N$.
+This note shows that unless we adjust the weighting function as we get more data, we won't have that nice property.

 ```r